talmeym/regurgitator-extensions-mq/README.md

 ## regurgitator over mq

-regurgitator allows the mocking of mq services by providing an ``mq message bridge`` to allow the capture of an mq request from one queue or topic, the processing of that request through regurgitator and the subsequent placing of any response onto another mq destination.
+regurgitator allows the mocking of jms services by providing an ``mq message bridge`` to allow the capture of a jms 'request' from one queue or topic, the processing of that request through regurgitator and the subsequent placing of a response message onto another jms destination.

 ### mq message bridge